Mission and Vision

 In 2011, Surrey assumed management through acquisitions from Main Line Health, of the Havertown and Media Senior Community Centers and Chore Connection, expanding its service area substantially in the Delaware County community.

-In 2014, Surrey completed construction of its current headquarters and Center for Healthy Living in Devon, PA.
-Within its nearly 18,000 square feet, the Center for Healthy Living offers a state-of-the-art fitness center.
+In March 2023, Surrey completed renovation of its newest location, The Center for Healthy Living, Delaware County.
+2014, Surrey built its current headquarters and Center for Healthy Living in Devon, PA.
+The Devon Center for Healthy Living offers a state-of-the-art fitness center.
 Each of Surrey’s centers offer a range of exercise classes, health screenings, activities, congregate meals and social events.

 In 2017, the café, which is the hub of the Center for Healthy Living, was renamed Jeanne’s Place to honor the legacy of Surrey’s founder.